Walking After You

-"Walking After You" is a song by the Foo Fighters and appears on the band's 1997 album The Colour and the Shape.
+"Walking After You" is a song by Foo Fighters and appears on the band's 1997 album The Colour and the Shape.
 In 1998 a re-recorded version appeared on The X-Files: The Album, the soundtrack to the original X-Files movie, and was released as a single.

 Song information

 While none of the X-Files album songs are prominently featured in the movie itself, "Walking After You" is played during the end credit sequence, following Noel Gallagher's "Teotihuacan."
 The single's B-side is Ween's "Beacon Light".
-The Foo Fighters had previously contributed a cover of Gary Numan's "Down in the Park" to the compilation album, Songs in the Key of X: Music From and Inspired by the X-Files.
-Grohl is an avid "X-Files" fan.
+Foo Fighters had previously contributed a cover of Gary Numan's "Down in the Park" to the compilation album, Songs in the Key of X: Music From and Inspired by the X-Files.

 "Walking After You" was a hit in the UK and was performed live on the chart show Top of the Pops.
 The song, along with the rest of The Colour and the Shape album was released as downloadable content for the Rock Band series of video games on November 13, 2008.